anhmvc/admin-app/README.md

 # AdminApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.
+This project was submitted to Google's internal hackathon gHacks24.

+## Contributors

+The following people have contributed to this application.

+- Anh Mac - Google, Full Stack Developer
+- Charlene Sirianni - Google, UI/UX Designer & Frontend Developer

+Special thanks to Googlers - Kristin Ho, Oscar Wahltinez who have also contributed to the hackathon project.

 ## Development server